Kyiv

 17. Pechersk Lavra #1

 We were shuttled the short distance to Pechersk Lavra, a complex of churches, museums, and caves.
 With the snow then becoming a whiteout, it was really difficult to even walk around as the cobbles became quite slippery.
 I did get a sense of the expanse of the complex, and I have vowed to return one day to explore it fully.
 Of the churches I did enter, the interiors are absolutely amazing and definitely worthy of seeing with one’s own eyes.
-I will say that, unless you are an orthodox adherent or are otherwise very spiritual, the Near Caves where Anthony of Kiev established his first monastery can be passed up as it is dark, crowded, and rather claustrophobic.
+I will say that, unless you are an orthodox adherent or are otherwise very spiritual, the Near Caves where Anthony of Kyiv established his first monastery can be passed up as it is dark, crowded, and rather claustrophobic.

 Five additional photographs of this UNESCO World Heritage Site follows.